Urban Air Toxics Outreach and Education

-- Training programs through the Institute for Tribal Environmental Professionals Exit, the online Air Pollution Training Institute and the Environmental Justice community are delivering critical information to state, tribal and local partners that implement air toxics rules.
+- Training programs through the Institute for Tribal Environmental Professionals, the online Air Pollution Training Institute and the Environmental Justice community are delivering critical information to state, tribal and local partners that implement air toxics rules.

-- EPA funding for air monitoring initiatives, including monitoring near roadways in larger cities, and grants for community-scale air monitoring, will empower communities and individuals to take action to avoid air pollution exposure using routine and low-cost portable air pollution sensors.
+- EPA funding for air monitoring initiatives, including grants for community-scale air monitoring, will empower communities and individuals to take action to avoid air pollution exposure using routine and low-cost portable air pollution sensors.

-- Partnerships with the National Association of Clean Air Agencies Exit, the National Tribal Air Association Exit and the National Environmental Justice Advisory Council foster community capacity building and help improve understanding of local air toxics issues.
+- Partnerships with the National Association of Clean Air Agencies, the National Tribal Air Association and the National Environmental Justice Advisory Council foster community capacity building and help improve understanding of local air toxics issues.

 These efforts, along with the implementation and adoption of new and existing national rules for stationary and mobile sources, will provide further reductions in air toxics.